What to Expect

 Highlights of the Day:

-Day 5 – Khongor Dunes: The Song of the Gobi
+Day 4 – Khongor Sand Dunes: Singing Sand and the Gobi Desert

 Highlights of the Day: